Tom4U/grunt-showdown/README.md

 This is the default showdown.js options object.
 Please have look at the showdown.js [Wiki](https://github.com/showdownjs/showdown/wiki/Showdown-options)

-At the time of writing this are the default values:
+At the time of writing these are the default values:

 ```javascript
 {